BA in Studio Art

 - thirty-six (36) credit hours in liberal studies

-- twenty-one (21) credit hours of studio art and/or design courses including the completion of one focus area.
-Students must declare their focus area by the time they reach 90 credit hours*.
+- twenty-seven (27) credit hours of studio art and/or design courses including the completion of one focus area.
+Students must declare their focus area by the time they reach 90 credit hours.

-- at least twenty-nine (29) credit hours in additional courses (including completing a foreign language through the 2220 level)
+- at least thirty-two (32) credit hours in additional courses (including completing a foreign language through the 2220 level)

-Current Department of Art BA Director: Jeff Beekman.
+Current Department of Art BA Director: Liz DiDonna.

 Notable BA Alumni